3 brilliant ways Netflix can fix its home screen this year

 The grid worked well for many years, especially since it offers a compelling, heavily visual alternative to the spreadsheet-like TV guides that most television watchers are accustomed to.
 Today, nearly every other streaming service uses a grid similar to Netflix.
 But there are some serious problems with the grid interface.

-“The grid of choice and the few basic category segmentations really aren’t a lot more creative than what you’d find at Blockbuster,” says Mark Rolston, the head of Austin-based design studio Argodesign, which focuses on interfaces and has designed Magic Leap’s UI and the world’s first graphical AI interface.
+“The grid of choice and the few basic category segmentations really aren’t a lot more creative than what you’d find at Blockbuster,” says Mark Rolston, the head of Austin-based design studio Argodesign, which focuses on interfaces and is a strategic design partner to Magic Leap as well as the designer of the world’s first graphical AI interface.
 “They’re not taking advantage of what software has to offer, and they’re just ordering things no more creatively than you would in a store.
 And that’s kind of sad.”

 Fast Company asked Rolston and his team of interface designers to solve some of the biggest problems with the Netflix interface: the overwhelming paradox of choice it presents, the challenge of choosing what to watch in a group, the difficulty with finding hidden gems, and the fact that, unlike traditional television, you have to make an active choice at all, even if you really just want to see what’s on.